Aaromxj/SrSeg/README.md

 2. The code to estimate down-sampling kernel is from KernelGAN.
 3. The code for image super-resolution is from EDSR-PyTorch.
 4. The dataset can be downloaded from https://pan.baidu.com/s/1eboZS8bpqh6ET7Km9vTArg (password:rftx).

+I am sorry for my mistake!!!
+Please replace seg_hrnet.py with seg_hrnet _ssr.py.
+Thanks for the contribution from Zicheng Zhao in Nanjing University of Science and Technology.